MCS COMMUNITY SERVICES

 If utilities are included in the rent, a copy of the rental agreement showing that utilities are included, the monthly rent amount and landlord contact information is required.

 Priority Group 1 -includes households with a person who is elderly (60 +) and/or has a disability.
-The program is available to this group beginning October 1, 2018.
-Seniors (60+) and disability households who are without energy service can be served at this time.
+The program is available to this group beginning October 1, 2019.
+Seniors (60+) and disability households who are without energy service can also be served at this time.

-Priority Group 2 -includes families with children under age 6 and disconnected households.
-The program is available to this group beginning November 1, 2018.
-Families with children and disconnected households who are without energy service can be served at this time.
+Priority Group 2 -includes families with children (age 5 and under) and Priority Group 1.
+The program is available to this group beginning November 1, 2019.
+Disconnected households who are without energy service can also be served at this time.

 WHO IS ELIGIBLE?